Conviva/conviva-js-script-appanalytics/README.md

 ## Auto Ingestion of "traceparent" header to network requests
 This feature supports to ingest "traceparent" header into network requests based on the config provided.
-Note: This collection is disabled by default, reach out to Conviva Team enabling the tracking.
+Note: This ingestion is disabled by default, reach out to Conviva Team enabling the tracking.

 #### Note:- To integrate Conviva App Experience with web applications having multiple HTML pages, add the aforementioned instructions to each HTML page.